tsyizlin/HackathonSubmissionCandidate/README.md

 Imagine a decentralized, privacy-preserving review board where anyone can anonymously rate and review Twitter accounts.
 Users effortlessly post short comments and ratings (1-10) for any given Twitter username, with each account's feedback organized on a unique Waku topic.
 Think out all the complexities of the app flow.
 ```

+# 4 - Modified Sample App

-Finally, I supply the code for the coding agent script along with the simplified example app, through which others can potentially one-shot new apps:
+Finally, I am also supplying the code for the coding agent script along with the simplified example app, through which others can potentially one-shot new apps.
+This was the base I used to create all the other apps.

 https://github.com/tsyizlin/HackathonSubmissionCandidate